-STEP ACTION TAKEN 1 Be present at all times in the range tower while the range is in a HOT status, and maintains a constant observation of the firing line at all times during range firing.
-Be prepared to meet and brief all range visitors/VIPs, and Range Operations personnel.
+STEP ACTION TAKEN 1 Be present at all times in the range tower or firing line while the range is in a HOT status, and maintains a constant observation of the firing line at all times during range firing.
+Be prepared to brief all range visitors/VIPs, and Range Operations personnel.
 2 Verify that all personnel prior to firing receive a range safety briefing, and that only authorized weapons and ammunition are about to be used.
 3 Ensures that the left and right range limits are marked and identified by red blinking lights or chem-lights during periods of reduced visibility.
 4 Verify that the quantity of ammunition unpacked at the designated ammunition storage site is kept to the minimum number of rounds needed for efficient firing for the exercise/course of fire being conducted.
 5 Notifies Range Operations when first round is fired down range (Refer to paragraph 7.2).
 6 Ensures that primary and secondary means of communication with Range Operations are maintained, and that hourly radio checks are performed (Refer to paragraph 7.8) 7 Ensures that communications are maintained with all road/gate guards.
 8 Verify that personnel and/or weapons do NOT move to or leave the firing line without being cleared, and only on permission by the Range Safety Officer.
-9 Maintains a constant observation of the firing line at all times, and that the 25 yard splash back safety zone remains clear of ALL personnel.
+9 Maintains a constant observation of the firing line at all times, and that the down range safety danger areas remain clear.
 10 Immediately calls or announces a self-imposed "Cease Fire" and notifies Range Operations when (Refer to paragraph 7.5): 10a Any unsafe action is observed or reported by ANY individual observing an unsafe act.
-10b When communications are lost with Range Operations and/or Gate Guards.
+10b When communications are lost with Range Operations-and/or Gate Guards.
 10c When any personal injury, major weapon or ammunition malfunction occurs.
 10d When any personnel, vehicle, animal or aircraft is observed down range, or in the safety zone danger areas.
 10e When a range or woodland fire is observed.
-10f When any rounds or projectiles are observed to land outside the prescribed impact area (NOTE: particular attention should be made on ranges 2, 6 and 12).
-10g Whenever the OIC, RSO, or medical support leaves the range 11 Verify that all weapon malfunctions are handled IAW applicable FM/TM.
-12 Ensures that all misfires, hang fires, or cook-offs are handled IAW appropriate FM/TM.
+10f When any rounds are observed to land outside the prescribed impact area.
+10g Whenever the OIC, RSO, or medical support leaves the range 11 Verify that all weapon malfunctions are handled IAW appropriate FM/TM.
+12 Ensures that all misfires are handled IAW appropriate FM/TM.
 13 Notifies Range Operations when a change in OIC/RSO is needed (refer to paragraph 7.7).
 14 Notifies Range Operations when last round is fired down range (refer to paragraph 7.3).

-15 Implements risk management actions and applicable control measures identified for this phase of the range operations and/or training event.
+15 Implements risk management actions and applicable control measures identified for 15 this phase of the range operations and/or training event.